LearnOnDemandSystems/docs/guides/pbt/lodpbtguide.md

 the environment as directed.
 It is graded automatically upon submission for grading.
-One major difference however is that for the scoring scripts to work, the VMs in the exam that the scripts will run against *must* have the LOD integration service installed on them.
+One major difference however is that for the scoring scripts to work, the VMs in the exam that the scripts will run against *must* have the Skillable Studio integration service installed on them.

-**Installation of LOD Integration Service on VMs**
+**Installation of Skillable Studio Integration Service on VMs**

 This service should be installed before you build your exam questions.
 To do this follow these steps after you have created the lab profile,